theklam/zameermanji.com/content/posts/blogging-with-nanoc.markdown

 or CoffeeScript file.

 ### Compile Rules ###
-The `compile` defines transformations by invoking filters which do the actual transformations on the input file.
+The `compile` rule defines transformations by invoking filters which do the actual transformations on the input file.
 Nanoc ships with [many filters][filters-list] out of the box including a HAML filter, LESS filter and an ERB filter.
 It is also very easy to write your [own filters][own-filters] that operate on other kinds of input.